Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Study Design

 \header{Changed Files.} PRs that touch multiple files require the reviewer to go through changes across different files, which could extend the time it takes for maintainers to respond \citep{hasan_understanding_2023, zhang_pull_2022}.
 Similar to PRs with many changed lines, those that change many files often reflect a significant effort by contributors, making them more eager to respond to feedback.
 However, addressing feedback on multiple files may take contributors more time \citep{gousios_work_2016}.
 To quantify this feature, we count the number of files changed in the PR's commits.

 \header{Submission Day.} PRs submitted closer to weekends tend to receive slower responses due to reduced activity from maintainers compared to normal working days \citep{thongtanunam_review_2017, gousios_work_2015}.
-To quantify this feature, we record the day of the week on which the PR is submitted, with all times standardized to the UTC timezone.
+To quantify this feature, we record the day of the week on which the PR is submitted.

 \header{Submission Hour.} Similar to submission day, PRs submitted during the usual working or active hours of maintainers tend to receive quicker responses.
 In contrast, those submitted outside of these hours might face delays, as maintainers may not be readily available or active \citep{gousios_work_2015}.
-To quantify this feature, we record the hour on which the PR is submitted, with all times standardized to the UTC timezone.
+To quantify this feature, we record the hour on which the PR is submitted.

 \header{Review Day.} Similar to PR submission day, reviews conducted on weekdays might align more closely with the schedules of contributors who approach their work on the project professionally, encouraging timely responses \citep{gousios_work_2015}.
-To quantify this feature, we record the day of the week when the maintainer's first response is submitted, with all times standardized to the UTC timezone.
+To quantify this feature, we record the day of the week when the maintainer's first response is submitted.

 \header{Review Hour.} If the review hour aligns with contributors' usual active hours, it improves the chances that the contributor respond more promptly \citep{gousios_work_2015}.
-To quantify this feature, we record the hour of the maintainer's first response to the PR, with all times standardized to the UTC timezone.
+To quantify this feature, we record the hour of the maintainer's first response to the PR.

 \header{Review Latency.} Prior studies show that the first response latency of maintainers is directly correlated with the total duration of the PR review process \citep{hasan_understanding_2023, zhang_pull_2022}.
 Timely responses from maintainers enhance contributors' engagement with the project \citep{gousios_work_2016}.
 However, delays in reviews can lead to frustration and potential PR abandonment \citep{khatoonabadi_wasted_2023, li_are_2022, wang_why_2019}.
 To quantify this feature, we measure the time it takes for maintainers to issue their first response to a PR in hours.